 (Read more on how to take birth control pills.)

 How Soon Do Birth Control Pills Work?

 When taken as directed, birth control pills are usually effective the first month you begin taking them.
 To be safe, some doctors recommend the use of another form of birth control, such as condoms and foam, during the first month.
 After the first month, you can just rely on the pill for birth control.

-What If I Forget to Take a Birth Control Pill?
+What if I Forget to Take a Birth Control Pill?

 If you forget to take a birth control pill, take it as soon as you remember.
 If you don't remember until the next day, go ahead and take two pills that day.
-If you forget to take your pills for two days, take two pills the day you remember and two pills the next day.
+If you forget to take your pills for 2 days, take two pills the day you remember and two pills the next day.
 You will then be back on schedule.
 If you miss more than two pills, call your doctor.
-You may be told to take one pill daily until Sunday then start a new pill pack or to discard the rest of the pill pack and start over with a new pack that same day.
+You may be told to take one pill daily until Sunday and then start a new pill pack, or to discard the rest of the pill pack and start over with a new pack that day.

 Any time you forget to take a pill, you must use another form of birth control until you finish the pill pack.
 When you forget to take a pill, you increase the chance of releasing an egg from your ovary.
 If you miss your period and have forgotten to take one or more active pills, get a pregnancy test.
 If you miss two periods even though you have taken all your pills on schedule, you should get a pregnancy test.